mailin-api/sendinblue-nodejs-api-npm/README.md

 ```

-## Release History

-* 1.0.0 Initial release

 ## Support and Feedback

 Be sure to visit the SendinBlue official [documentation website](https://apidocs.sendinblue.com) for additional information about our API.

-If you find a bug, please submit the issue in [Github directly](https://github.com/mailin-api/api-node-js/issues).
+If you find a bug, please submit the issue in [Github directly](https://github.com/mailin-api/sendinblue-nodejs-api-npm/issues).

 As always, if you need additional assistance, drop us a note [here](https://apidocs.sendinblue.com/support/).